jphong125/stellaapic/Writerside/topics/luckymonaco-v4.md

 # About LuckyMonaco V4

-Casino Game API supports different types of games: video slots, video poker, etc. and API should not be changed if Casino Operator needs to add more games to their portfolio.
+Casino Game API supports different types of games : video slots, video poker, etc. and API should not be changed if Casino Operator needs to add more games to their portfolio.

 As soon as new game is available, it is added to Game Library with game symbols.